Li Ting (tennis, born 1980): Career

 Li Ting's results at WTA events then took a downward turn for the next six months.
 Although she battled through to win a $50k event at Beijing in June, defeating Yan Zi surprisingly comfortably in the final, this career-best tournament victory was a blip on the radar of her disappointing summer results at WTA tournaments.
 In September, however, she came close to qualifying for Beijing, beating Martina Müller before losing to Emma Laine in three sets.
 Then at Guangzhou, she reached the quarterfinal with excellent wins over Vera Zvonareva and Alina Jidkova, then very nearly reached the semifinal for the second successive year, as she pushed eventual finalist Nuria Llagostera Vives all the way before finally losing their joust 6–3, 4–6, 6–7.
 But after this, she did not play again for the rest of the year, and ended it ranked 177th, down almost forty places on her peak.

-2006 began promisingly for Li Ting, as she qualified for January's Australian Open for the second successive year, only to lose this time to the young Russian star Elena Vesnina.
-She also impressed in qualifying for Doha, Qatar in February, with wins over Yan Zi and Tatiana Poutchek; but Maria Kirilenko, now ranked in the world top 30, once again proved the more capable player as they met in the first round of the main draw, defeating Li Ting in straight sets.
-Her ranking had slipped to 209 by the end of the month; but she has proven that she is capable of competing with players of top 100 calibre, and provided that she herself has the will to persist, tennis supporters can confidently expect to see plenty more fireworks from this talented 26-year-old doubles specialist in singles events before she calls time on her career.
+The 2006 season began promisingly for Li Ting, as she qualified for the Australian Open for the second consecutive year, but lost in the first round to Elena Vesnina.
+In February, she performed well in qualifying for the tournament in Doha, Qatar, recording wins over Yan Zi and Tatiana Poutchek.
+However, she was defeated in the first round of the main draw by Maria Kirilenko in straight sets.
+By the end of the month, her ranking had fallen to 209.
+Despite this, she demonstrated the ability to compete against higher-ranked players.

 In 2007, Li stopped partnering with Sun Tiantian, to make room for a new Chinese doubles player.
 Sun Shengnan was paired with Sun Tiantian, according to the 2007 Australian Open website.